angrykim/agusmakmun.github.io/_posts/2018-07-06-Basic graph analytics (4).md

 So far, I explained why we need modularity at the initial step of graph analysis.

-Next time, I will post about how to classify and analyze the whole network.
+Next time, I will share some ideas about a way how we can analyze networks by clustering.